"Don't let the world squeeze you into its mold" -- Romans 12:1, Phillips' New Testament in Modern English

 It's possible that Paul was making an intentional parallel with the burnt offering.
 There are similarities in both the totality of the offering required and in their being offered only after a sin offering had been made.

 In other kinds of Jewish sacrifices, various parts of the sacrifice would be eaten by the priests or even by the one who was offering it.
 Only a portion of the sacrifice was actually consumed on the altar.
 The burnt offering was different.
 Here the entire animal was consumed by the altar fire as a sign of complete consecration.
-All of the offering ascended to God for a "pleasing aroma" (Exodus 29:18, NIV), as opposed to the stinging smoke which an incomplete consecration would make.
+In essence, all of the sacrifice ascended to God for a "pleasing aroma" (Exodus 29:18, NIV), as opposed to the stinging smoke that an incomplete consecration would make.

 These burnt sacrifices were offered in the Temple twice daily.
-On the Sabbath they were doubled, and an extra large burnt sacrifice was offered once a month.
-Furthermore, it was the fat from the burnt offerings which kept the altar fire burning around the clock.
+On the Sabbath, they were doubled, and an extra large burnt sacrifice was offered once a month.
+Furthermore, it was the fat from the burnt offerings that kept the altar fire burning around the clock.
 So, in a sense, the burnt offering never ceased.

-Knowing all this has made Romans 12:1 a lot clearer to me.
+Knowing all this has made Romans 12:1 clearer to me.
 The consecration signified by the burnt offering could only be made by someone who had taken care of his sins through the sin offering.
 So it is here.
 Paul is not talking about our conversion, about being saved.
 Here he appeals to the Christian to offer himself in complete consecration.
 We are not free to keep back part of ourselves to enjoy as we wish.
-Rather, following our conversion (our sin offering), God expects us to offer our bodies; that is, our total selves, to Him (our burnt offering).
+Rather, following our conversion (our sin offering), God expects us to offer our total selves relationships, dreams, body, mind, and and so on -- to Him (our burnt offering).